Harold Johnson - Show Host and Frequent Contributor

-Regularly featured on the show as the Enthuastic Gardener, Charles Murphy retired from UNC School of Medicine in 2006, and completed the Durham County Master Gardener class shortly after that.
+Regularly featured on the show as the Absentee Gardener, Charles Murphy retired from UNC School of Medicine in 2006, and completed the Master Gardener class shortly after that.
 Gardening interests go back a long time, having grown up with parents who were avid amateur vegetable and flower gardeners.
 Special interests include gardening in raised beds and lawn establishment and maintenance.
 An inveterate teacher who enjoys talking with people about their gardening successes and problems, searching for reliable information to help answer questions, and sharing his knowledge with anyone who will stand still long enough.

 Kit Flynn - Writer